A hybrid minimizing movement and neural network approach to Willmore flow: Numerical experiments

-We end this section with a few details on the implementation and data processing pipeline.
+\paragraph{Remarks on the implementation and the data processing pipeline.} We end this section with details on the implementation and data processing pipeline to facilitate reproducibility.
 As for our hybrid scheme (see \autoref{sec:discretization}), we have implemented the finite element-based approaches in Python using standard libraries.
 We implemented the nested scheme using Newton's method as described in \cite{FrRuWi11} with direct linear solver PARDISO \cite{ScGaFi01}.
 All experiments using the finite element-based approaches were run on a workstation with two 32-core AMD EPYC 7601 processors with 1TB RAM.
 All experiments using our hybrid approach were run on a workstation with an NVIDIA A100 GPU with 40GB of memory and two 24-core AMD EPYC 7402 processors with 256GB RAM using double-precision floating-point arithmetic on the GPU.
-The phase fields for the armadillo and the rocker-arm were generated as follows: First, using the tool $\texttt{mesh\_to\_voxels}$ from \cite{Kl21} signed distances were generated on a $n^3$ grid based on corresponding meshes.
-Then, the optimal phase field profile, as described in \autoref{sec:method}, was applied to the signed distances.
-To generate the images in \autoref{fig:3dInpainting} and in \autoref{fig:armadillo}, the zero-levelset of the phasefield was extracted using the $\texttt{Contour}$ function from Paraview \cite{AhGeLa05}.
+The training of the neural MCF operator benefits from additional memory as it allows to cache more of the training data.
+However, the training is possible with less memory at the moderate expense of speed.
+Running our scheme, once the MCF operator is trained, requires only a small fraction of the available GPU and CPU memory.
+For the largest 3D experiment (cf.~\autoref{fig:armadillo}) $6.6$ GB GPU cache is used for $n=128$.
+The phase fields for the armadillo and the rocker-arm were generated as follows: First, using the tool $\texttt{mesh\_to\_voxels}$ from \cite{Kl21} signed distances were generated on a $n^3$ grid given a triangular mesh.
+Then, the optimal phase field profile, as described in \autoref{sec:method}, was concatenated with the signed distances to obtain the initial phase field approximation.
+To generate the images in \autoref{fig:3dInpainting} and in \autoref{fig:armadillo}, the zero-levelset of the phase field was extracted using the $\texttt{Contour}$ function from Paraview \cite{AhGeLa05}.
 Finally, all results in 3D were rendered in Blender \cite{Bl18}.